wutobias/xtalmd-scripts/examples/README.md

 -i build_system/oxamide/1473522_oplsaa.xml -p build_system/oxamide/1473522_oplsaa.pdb -pre xtal_min/oxamide_oplsaa_min_alt --method BFGS --steps 100 --alternating
 ```

+In general, the option `--method` can be used to define the main optimization algorithm in place.
+Valid choices are Nelder-Mead, Powell, CG, BFGS, Newton-CG, L-BFGS-B, TNC, COBYLA, SLSQP, trust-const, dogleg, trust-ncg, trust-exact, trust-krylov.
+See the [scipy documentation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html) for more information.

 Now let's do the same thing for a larger number of lattice structures.
 The commands are all stored in the [`input.yaml`](xtal_min/input.yaml) Go to the folder `xtal_min` first, and then run the following command.
 But be careful, this will start a lot of processes.
 If you want to limit the number of available CPUs, first start the ray server manually `ray start --head --port=6831 --redis-password=5241590000000000 --num-cpus=16 --num-gpus=4` and add the line `"ray_host" : "localhost:6381"` to the `input.yaml` file.

 ```